StackOverflowIsBetterThanAnyAI/fetch-loading/README.md

 ![npm Downloads Last Year](https://img.shields.io/npm/dy/fetch-loading)

-Loading animation which can be displayed while data is fetched from an API.
+React loading animation which can be displayed while data is fetched from an API.

 ## Installation

 ```
-npm i -D fetch-loading
+npm i fetch-loading
 ```

 ## Usage